 Address: Via Santuario 2, Orselina

-10 Valle di Muggio
+12. Valle di Muggio

 A unique open-air museum exploring traditional rural life spreads throughout the remote Muggio Valley hidden between Lakes Lugano and Como.
 Along with a large museum building packed with fascinating exhibits and artifacts, the Museo Etnografico Valle di Muggio encompasses a water-powered polenta mill, cheesemakers, an open-air village laundry, a chestnut drying shed, and other sights.

 Mulino di Bruzella, a stone mill powered by a water wheel, sits deep in a valley and is reached by a wide path through the forest - about a 30-minute walk from the road.
-The mill grinds rare local red corn, a heritage crop revived through back-breeding and grown only in this region.
+The mill grinds rare, local red corn, a heritage crop revived through back-breeding and grown only in this region.
 You can watch the mill as it grinds, and buy the polenta here.

 Address: Casa Cantoni, Cabbio

-11 Isole di Brissago
+13. Isole di Brissago